About the SophoMORE Initiative:

 SophoMORE Living-Learning Communities (LLCs):

 For sophomore students interested in enhancing their education, Residential Life, in partnership with several Schools/Colleges, has developed four living-learning community options centered on specialized academic focus areas.
-For the 2016-2017 academic year, these include: Creative Expressions, Innovation and Entrepreneurship, Technical Solutions, and Explore, Engage, Connect for Social Justice.
+For the 2017-2018 academic year, these include: Creative Expressions, Innovation and Entrepreneurship, and Technical Solutions.
 These living-learning communities are not restricted by major and are open to any sophomore who is interested in one of the community focus areas.

 Please note that the application deadline for SophoMORE Communities has passed.
 We hope that you will take the time to learn more about our communities below and consider applying in future years.
 If you have specific questions about any of the communities, please email RLC@sacl.umass.edu.
 We hope to hear from you soon!